berdon/lucy/README.md

-# Lucy: Annotation Processor and Testing Framework
+# Lucy

+A lightweight C annotation processor and testing framework built with Grok from xAI.

 ## Overview